CeciliaDinh/Retail-Sales-Analysis-/README.md

 - Design **smart bundles** to increase AOV using accessories like binders & shredders.
 - Launch **B2B acquisition strategy** targeting enterprises with bulk office equipment needs.

-### New Customer Segments:
-1. **Price-sensitive, Deal Hunters**: Only buy Office Supplies in bulk with discount up to 80%.
-2.
-3.
-4.
-5.
-6.
-7.
-8.